 The up arrow will increase, and the down arrow will decrease the value.

-- Now, we will configure the Spin button.
+- Configure the Spin button.

-- Select the Spin button and press the right button of the mouse.
+- Select the Spin button and right-click.

-- We also choose Cell B5 as the Cell link.
+- Select B5 as Cell link.

-Read More: How to Create Calendar with Time Slots in Excel (With Easy Steps)
+Read More: How to Create Calendar with Time Slots in Excel

 - Hide the calendar format.